 Kalila has represented clients in state and federal court, as well as before the Missouri Commission on Human Rights, the U.S. Equal Employment Opportunity Commission, the U.S. Department of Labor, the Occupational Health and Safety Administration, and the U.S. Department of Housing & Urban Development.
 She has experience handling a broad range of employment and labor matters for private sector corporate clients, including discrimination, harassment, wrongful termination, retaliation, wage and hour, and management/labor relations issues.
 In addition to advising clients on compliance issues and the application of Section 504 of the Rehabilitation Act of 1973, she has assisted clients with grievance dispute resolution, arbitrations, and mediations.
 Kalila also trains corporate clients on employment and fair housing law.

 Mary Ann brings to The Schindler Law Firm unique experiences.
 Her practice has focused on business and commercial litigation, but she also has been involved in multi-state antitrust class action lawsuits, appellate work, and transactional matters.
 Mary Ann obtained a B.A. in economics from Washington University, followed by an M.B.A. and J.D. from Saint Louis University.
 During law school, Mary Ann was an articles editor for the Saint Louis University Public Law Review and interned with Federal District Court Judge Jean Hamilton.
 After law school, Mary Ann clerked at the Missouri Court of Appeals, Eastern District, for Judge Kathianne Crane before practicing law.
-Presently, Mary Ann serves as the provisional municipal court judge for Saint Charles County.
 Mary Ann is licensed in Missouri and Illinois.